-COMPANY NAME: PETROGEN INSURANCE CORPORATION COMPANY STRUCTURE: FINANCIAL YEAR END 2016 Class 1 Class 3 Class 5 SECTOR Insurance ☐ MBA O Class 2 Class 4 A. Rights of Shareho A.1 Basic Shareholder Rights Y/ N Reference/Source document A.1.1 Does the company pay (interim and final/annual) dividends in an equitable and timely manner; that is, all shareholders are treated equally and paid within 30 days after being (i) declared for interim dividends and (ii) approved by shareholders at general meetings for final dividends?
-OECD Principle II: The Rights of Shareholders and Key Ownership Functions (A) Basic shareholder rights should include the right to, amongst others: (6) share in the profits of the corporation.
-N/A Not applicable for Class 1 A.2 Right to participate in decisions concerning fundamental corporate changes.
+COMPANY NAME: PETROGEN INSURANCE CORPORATION COMPANY STRUCTURE: FINANCIAL YEAR END 2017 Class 1 (Class 3 Class 5 SECTOR ✓ Insurance МВА O Class 2 (Class 4 A. Rights of Sharehold ders A.1 Basic Shareholder Rights Y/ N Reference/Source document A.1.1 final/annual) dividends in an equitable and timely manner; that is, all OECD Principle II: The Rights of Shareholders and Key Ownership Functions (A) Basic shareholder rights should include the right to, amongst others: (6) share in the profits of the corporation.
+N/A Not applicable for Class 1

+A.2 Right to participate in decisions concerning fundamental corporate changes.
 Do shareholders have the right to participate in: A.2.1 Amendments to the company's constitution?
 OECD Principle II (B) Shareholders should have the right to participate in, and to be sufficiently informed on, decisions concerning fundamental corporate changes such as: (1) amendments to the statutes, or articles of incorporation or similar governing documents of the company.
 Y Default Item for Class 1 A.2.2 The authorisation of additional shares?
 OECD Principle II (B): (2) the authorisation of additional shares.
 Y Default Item for Class 1 A.2.3 The transfer of all or substantially all assets, which in effect results in the sale of the company?
 OECD Principle II.(B): (3) extraordinary transactions, including the transfer of all or substantially all assets, that in effect result in the sale of the company.
 Y Default Item for Class 1